Bicycle touring South Korea from Seoul to Boryeong. The many small lakes, free campgrounds, and public gyms. Cycling off-the-beaten-path

-After spending some time in Incheon, the islands off shore and Seoul, we finally start bicycle touring South Korea.
+After spending some time in Incheon, the islands offshore, and Seoul, we finally start bicycle touring South Korea.
 Having heard that there is nothing to see along the west coast we decided to go there and check if this is true.

 He shows us pictures of his youth with his racing bike.
 Images look quite old but he doesn’t.
 Probably he has many more years than he shows.

-From Seoul* to here we were never out of the urban area, some sixty kilometers, the city seems endless.
+From Seoul to here we were never out of the urban area, some sixty kilometers, the city seems endless.
 We see the first fields of chili, but we are still in town.

 The chili is everywhere, they grow it everywhere, on the terrace, in the atrium of the buildings, beside the highway in town.
-In Korean cuisine, the chili it is so ubiquitous so they need a lot.
+In Korean cuisine, chili is so ubiquitous so they need a lot.

 We are looking for a place to sleep, our GPS says that in ten kilometers there is a pond.
 We get there, we are close to a small village.
 The pond is a little creepy and its shore fairly desolate.
 There is a lot of dead fish, who knows for what reason.

-We decide to try to go the other side of the pond to see if the situation is better.
+We decide to try to go to the other side of the pond to see if the situation is better.
 By sticking between the houses we find a narrow alley that leads to a path around the lake, we pitch the tent in the small wood, with a view of the lake.
 Dead fishes are out of sight, from here it looks like a beautiful place.

-The bath that we dreamed so much though, is not an option.
+The bath that we dreamed of so much though, is not an option.
 So says a man who is walking his dog close to the shore… of course, it was not very inviting anyway.
 While we eat our noodles, tiger mosquitoes eat us, we’ll soon buy some fumigators.

 Today it’s raining, finally we are in the countryside.
 The road is up and down but never too tough.
 Chili and soy fields and rice paddies.
 Around 6 pm is still raining and getting stronger, we retreat to sleep in one of the many wooden gazeboes.